 There’s no doubt about it.
 Managing team members going on or coming back from maternity leave has it’s challenges.

 The work still has to get done so who’s going to pick up the slack?
 Some managers find it hard to know what to say and leave it to HR to manage the ‘process’.
-Some Managers are afraid of saying the wrong thing.
-Or are worried start ask for a three- or four-day week if you ‘go there’, or worse still that mum-to-be might get emotional!
+Some managers are afraid of saying the wrong thing.
+Or are worried that the mum-to-be will start asking for a three- or four-day week if you ‘go there’.
+Worse still, she might get emotional!

-It’s important to recognise managing Maternity Leave is about more than policy and procedure.
+It’s important to recognise that managing maternity leave is about more than policy and procedure.
 Inclusive management and leadership calls on managers to go beyond the tactical.
 This is about Talent Management.
-This is about retaining and developing your female talent and taking a long term perspective beyond the perceived ‘inconvenience’.
+This is about retaining and developing your female talent and taking a long-term perspective beyond the perceived ‘inconvenience’.

 As aware as managers need to be of unconscious bias, beware also of the unintentional positive bias.

-We hear regularly in our Back to Walk programmes of examples where Managers are clearly well-intentioned and are trying to be supportive.
-Managers often think that they are doing a pregnant or recent returner staff member a favour by telling her to ‘take it easy’ in the run-up to or post Maternity Leave.
+In our Back to Work Programmes, we regularly hear of examples where managers are clearly well-intentioned and are trying to be supportive.
+Managers often think that they’re doing a pregnant or recent returner staff member a favour by telling her to ‘take it easy’ in the run-up to or post maternity leave.
 Or perhaps they take her out of the picture, not considering her for a project because of her imminent departure.
-Or a promotion comes up while she’s off and you presume she won’t want to go for it (what with a young baby and all).
+Or a promotion comes up while she’s off and you presume she won’t want to go for it (with a young family and all).

-Or, on return from Maternity Leave, Managers can be slow to assign new mums a piece of strategic work on the assumption that she won’t have as much time as before the baby.
+On return from maternity leave, managers can be slow to assign new mums a piece of strategic work on the assumption that she won’t have as much time as before the baby.
 Or you suspect it won’t be long before she’s planning number two.
-We frequently hear these anecdotes through the hundreds of women who have been on our Conscious Transitions Programmes.
+We frequently hear these stories through the hundreds of women who’ve been on our Conscious Transitions Programmes.

-This may be well intentioned from where a Manager is sitting.
-But, from the female’s side, this can unfortunately feel like being written-off, overlooked or sidelined.
+This may be well intentioned from where a manager is sitting.
+But, from the female’s side, this can unfortunately feel like being written-off, overlooked, sidelined or being put under the radar.
 There’s a perception that any previous good work and reputation isn’t being taken into account any more.
 No credit in the bank so-to-speak.

 When things change and problems arise, this can usually be traced back to the unsaid within the psychological contract (unwritten mutual beliefs, assumptions and expectations between employers and employees).